dr-matt-smith/unity-cookbook-2018-ch16-vr/__content.md

     ![Insert Image B08775_16_19.png](./16_figures/B08775_16_19.png)

-1. Run the Scene.
-You should see 3D representations of the position, and trigger settings etc. of your hard controllers in the virual space.
+1. Run the Scene, put on your VR headset, and ick up your hand controllers.
+You should see 3D representations of the position, and trigger settings etc. of your hard controllers in the virtual space.

 1. Import/Create 3D Objects in your Scene - for example add a 3D Cube to the Scene, inside the room space of the CameraRig.